nautobot/nautobot-app-golden-config/docs/user/app_getting_started.md

 4. Interpret the results from the popup modal and navigate to the job result as needed for more details.

 > Config Deployments utilize the dispatchers from nornir-nautobot just like the other functionality of Golden Config.
 See [Troubleshooting Dispatchers](./troubleshooting/troubleshoot_dispatchers.md) for more details.

-# Config Remediation

-Follow the steps below to get up and running for the configuration remediation element of the plugin.

-1. Navigate to `Golden Config -> Compliance Rules`.
-2. Select the rules in which you'd like to enable remediation on.
-3. Edit the `Compliance Rule` and turn on the `Remediation` toggle button.
-4. Run the `Compliance` job again which will generate the initial remediation plan for the feature.
-5. Navigate to `Golden Config -> Config Compliance`, select the device and notice a remediation section is not present for the compliance details for the feature.

-> For in-depth details see [Navigating Config Plans](./app_feature_remediation.md)

 # Load Properties from Git